-1. The Parties recognise the importance of multilateral environmental agreements and international environmental governance as a response of the international community to global or regional environmental challenges and stress the

-2. The Parties reaffirm their commitment to the effective implementation in their domestic laws and regulations, policies and practices of the multilateral environmental agreements to which they are a party, as well as their adherence to environmental principles reflected in the international instruments referred to in Article 9.1 (Context and Objectives).
+- 1. The Parties recognise the importance of multilateral environmental agreements and international environmental governance as a response of the international community to global or regional environmental challenges and stress the need to enhance the mutual supportiveness between trade and environment policies. - 2.
+The Parties reaffirm their commitment to the effective implementation in their domestic laws and regulations, policies and practices of the multilateral environmental agreements to which they are a party, as well as their adherence to environmental principles reflected in the international instruments referred to in Article 9.1 (Context and Objectives).

-Article 9.9.
 Sustainable Forest Management and Associated Trade